-If you add an Insured Person to your Policy, remove an Insured Person from your Policy, we will send you written notice of the change.
+If you add an Insured Person to your Policy or remove an Insured Person from your Policy, we will send you written notice of the change and the change will only be effective on provision of such written notice.

 We will show the date that any change starts.
-Any notice we send you forms part of the policy schedule or membership certificate.
+Any notice we send you forms part of the policy schedule or membership certificate and the change will only be effective on provision of such written notice.